Trevor Goward: Environmental activism and conservation

 Goward has spent significant time studying and advocating for the conservation of Wells Gray Park, where the Canadian biologist R. Yorke Edwards conducted groundbreaking research on caribou and moose in the 1950s and 1960s.
 Like Edwards, Goward worked as a naturalist in the park for many years and has dedicated his life to research and public education in the area.

 In 1984, Goward built a home on four hectares adjacent to Wells Gray Park and developed the property into an outdoor campus for naturalists.
-This approach echoes Edwards's emphasis on hands-on engagement with nature and commitment to environmental education.

 Goward resides in Edgewood Blue, adjacent to Wells Gray Park.

 Goward's work has been significantly influenced by R. Yorke Edwards, a pioneer in wildlife biology, nature education, and museum curation in Canada.
 Goward has cited Edwards as an important influence on his environmental work.
 In recognition of Edwards's contributions, Goward initiated the Edwards-Ritcey Online Library Project.
 This project aims to digitise and make available online over 250 reports, papers, and books pertaining to Wells Gray Park.
 The library is named in honour of Edwards and Ralph Ritcey, whose early work on Wells Gray's wildlife created a solid foundation for future research.

 In addition to his scientific work, Goward has been active in environmental causes, opposing plans to dam the Clearwater River in the early 1970s and advocating for the conservation of Wells Gray Park.
 He co-founded the Friends of Wells Gray Park and played a role in establishing the Wells Gray Education and Research Centre, which operates out of the former Upper Clearwater schoolhouse.